Key Takeaways

 So, given the research, can you afford to potentially drive away up to 63% of your customers due to a poor IVR experience?
 Cyara can help you deliver a great customer experience by optimizing your IVR application.
 After all, a great experience also includes such things as testing to ensure that the voice quality within the IVR is good and the IVR response time is consistent, even under peak loads.

-Cyara is the market leader for omnichannel customer experience testing, discovery and monitoring and was named a 2015 Gartner Cool Vendor in CRM Customer Service and Support.
-Millions of flawless customer interactions are delivered every day by organizations of all sizes utilizing the Cyara Platform.
+Cyara is the market leader for omnichannel customer experience testing, discovery and monitoring.
+Millions of flawless customer interactions are delivered every day by organizations of all sizes utilizing the Cyara Agentic Platform.
 Stop driving your customers away with poor customer experiences.
 Contact Cyara today.